TIBCOSoftware/be-tools/cloud/docker/gvproviders/README.md

 Refer Unit 1-For setting up conjur server, Unit 2-Change the policies according to your variables and Unit 3-Load the variables mentioned in the policies.
 Use the `my_app_data` file generated for CONJUR_LOGIN and CONJUR_APIKEY.

 ### Build
-To select this provider type, pass `conjur` to --gv-provider flag while building the BE application image.
+To select this provider type, pass `cyberark` to --gv-provider flag while building the BE application image.
 Sample:
 ```sh
 ./build_image.sh \